Fantastical Creatures from the Workshop of Jacobo and María Ángeles

 This program is offered in collaboration with Sonoma Yoga, a community-centered studio with over 20 years of experience and a dynamic team of yoga, fitness, and meditation guides to support your practice.
 Please dress accordingly and bring water.

-Saturday, June 13 or 27, 10:30 a.m. – 12:00 p.m
+Saturday, June 13, 10:30 a.m. – 12:00 p.m

 $17 for members, $32 for non-members | Includes Garden admission.
 Please check in at the Garden’s Welcome Center.